disarm-dev/douma-api/README.md

 ## Managing users

 By default, users are configured in the `users.csv` file.
-Please restart after
+Please restart after changing this file.

 ### Required columns and types
 The following are required: